phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 A listener backchannel is generally defined as any kind of feedback a listener gives a speaker as an acknowledgment in a segment of conversation that is primarily one-way.
-They include but are not limited to nodding [@watanabe_voice_1989], a shift in the gaze direction and short phrases.
+They include but are not limited to nodding [@watanabe_voice_1989], a shift in the gaze direction, and short phrases (“uh-huh”, “hum", “yeah", “right”, etc.).
 Backchannels are said to help build rapport, which is the feeling of comfortableness or being "in sync" with conversation partners [@huang_virtual_2011].

 This thesis concentrates on short phrasal backchannels consisting of a maximum of three words.
 We try to predict these for a given speaker audio channel in a causal way, using only past information.

-This allows the predictor to be used in an online environment, for example to make a conversation with an artificial assistant more natural.
+This allows the predictor to be used in an online environment.

+Artificial assistants like Siri, Alexa, etc. are becoming increasingly popular, but they are still distinctively unhuman.
+Adding backchannel responses could help make a conversation with an artificial assistant feel more natural.

 # Related Work

-Most related work is either completely rule-based or has at least some manual components.
+Most related work is either completely rule-based or uses at least some manual components in combination with data-driven learning.

 @ward_prosodic_2000 were the first to propose specific rules for when to produce backchannel feedback based on acousting cues:

+> "[...] we formulate
+> the following predictive rule for English:
+>
 > Upon detection of
 >
 > - a region of pitch less than the 26th-percentile pitch level and